R. D. Burman: Style

+Allegations of plagiarism

+Music critics and commentators have long discussed alleged instances of musical borrowing in Burman's work.
+Journalist Vivek Kaul wrote that "R.D.
+Burman was accused of plagiarising right through his career... this was probably one question that Pancham had to defend himself against in most of his interviews."
+A retrospective article on classic Hindi film music similarly stated that "even revered composers such as R. D. Burman and S. D. Burman occasionally adapted foreign tunes."

-Burman sometimes used Western dance music as a source of inspiration for his compositions.
+Burman himself acknowledged using Western dance music "as a source of inspiration" for his compositions.
 As was common in Hindi films, some of his songs featured the tunes of popular foreign songs.
-Often, the filmmakers forced him to copy these tunes for the soundtracks, resulting in allegations of plagiarism.
 For example, Ramesh Sippy insisted that the tune of the traditional Cyprus song "Say You Love Me" (arranged and sung by Demis Roussos) be used for "Mehbooba Mehbooba" (Sholay, 1975), and Nasir Hussain wanted to use ABBA's "Mamma Mia" for Mil gaya hum ko sathi.
-Other examples of Burman songs inspired by foreign songs including "Aao twist karein" from Bhoot Bangla (Chubby Checker's "Let's twist again"), "Tumse milke" (Leo Sayer's "When I Need You"), and "Zindagi milke bitaayenge" (Paul Anka's "The Longest Day") and "Jahan teri yeh nazar hai" (Persian artist Zia Atabi's "Heleh maali") and "Dilbar mere" (Alexandra's "Zigeunerjunge").
+Other examples of Burman songs inspired by foreign songs including "Aao twist karein" from Bhoot Bangla (Chubby Checker's "Let's Twist Again"), "Tumse milke" (Leo Sayer's "When I Need You"), and "Zindagi milke bitaayenge" (Paul Anka's "The Longest Day") and "Jahan teri yeh nazar hai" (Persian artist Zia Atabi's "Heleh maali") and "Dilbar mere" (Alexandra's "Zigeunerjunge").